Customs and traditions of the Chinese People

 Family loyalty in China

 In China there was no concept of universal individual rights, the deeply entrenched attitude is that people are all different and they must live with the situation they find themselves in.
-It is for the family to look after their relatives and not the state.
-Turning to the state for help is a last resort when the family cannot help.
+It is the responsibility of the family to look after their own relatives and not the state.
+Turning to the state for help is a last resort when the family are unable to help.
 People have responsibilities rather than rights, a responsibility to look after the elderly is the flip side to the right of the elderly to receive care.

 Food and Drink